Not all parenting advice or beliefs are all that helpful! See if you’re following these 5 parenting myths — and what you can do to avoid them.

 I realized that by making simple changes with me and the factors in our lifestyle, I can make getting out the door much easier on everyone.
 But it had to start with how I can change myself, not my kids.

 Most importantly, I worked on my own responses, including harnessing my patience rather than trying to get them to do what I said.
-Not only have our mornings become less hectic, but my kids behave with genuine kindness and respect, instead of from fear or coercion.
+Not only have our mornings become less hectic, but they behave with genuine kindness and respect, instead of from fear or coercion.

-But I’ve also come to learn that parenting isn’t just about making sure kids get good grades and stand out from the crowd.
+But I’ve also come to learn that parenting isn’t only about making sure they get good grades and stand out from the crowd.

 You see, we focus so much on helping kids “reach their potential” that we forget what “potential” even means.
-We use the word potential as if our kids need to reach for something they don’t yet have.
+We use the word potential as if they need to reach for something they don’t yet have.
 But really, potential is nurturing the power—the potency—they already have.

-If we constantly look to the future for what could be, we forget the amazing qualities our kids already have to begin with.
+If we constantly look to the future for what could be, we forget the amazing qualities they already have to begin with.
 We send the message that they’re still lacking in some ways.

 As Tsabary says in her book, The Awakened Family: